shipyardapp/Shipyard-Documentation/docs/how-tos/fleets/edit-fleet.md

 ### Step 1 - Find the Fleet

 1. Navigate to the Project where your Fleet lives.
-2. Switch to the Fleets tab.
-3. Find the Fleet that you want to edit and click its name.
+2. Find the Fleet that you want to edit and click its name.
-4. Click on the **Fleet Builder** tab to begin editing.
+3. Click on the **Fleet Builder** tab to begin editing.

 ### Step 2 - Make Edits

 On the Fleet builder tab, you'll be able to

 1. Add and remove Vessels from the Fleet.
 2. Edit any and all fields that need updating.
 You can make multiple updates across multiple Vessels.
 3. Once all of your changes have been made, click the **Save** button at the bottom of the page.

-For more information, read up on our [Visual Fleet Builder](../../reference/fleets.md#visual-editor)
+For more information, read up on our [Visual Fleet Builder](../../reference/fleets.md#visual-editor) or our [YAML Editor](../../reference/fleets.md#yaml-editor).

 :::tip success
 You've now successfully edited a Fleet.